PaCo: Preconditions Attributed to Commonsense Knowledge: Related Work

-\paragraph{Reasoning with Preconditions.} Few efforts have been made on evaluating \CSadj reasoning with preconditions. \citet{rudinger2020thinking} focus on modeling weakeners and strengtheners of \CSadj facts.
-Their work adds a \emph{utility} sentence to the \emph{hypothesis-premise} pair in NLI-style tasks and ask whether it weakens or strengthens the relationship of the pair.
-Our work differs as we focus on a crisp condition of \emph{enabling/disabling} that is particularly useful in logic-like reasoning tasks (as opposed to probabilistic inference).
-In addition, our task allows the reasoning to be processed as canonical NLI and can benefit from existing NLI architectures instead of modifying them. \citet{kwon-etal-2020-modeling} also uses their human-annotated data for precondition identification and generation tasks between pair of sentences.
-However their work's limitations (only causal relations in available text) hinders the extent of their tasks.
+Our work differs as we focus on a crisp condition of \emph{enabling/disabling} that can be particularly useful in logic-like reasoning tasks (as opposed to probabilistic inference).
+In addition, our task allows the reasoning to be processed as canonical NLI and can benefit from existing NLI architectures instead of modifying them.

-More efforts have been put in neuro-symbolic reasoning, to allow reasoners to access external symbolic knowledge (e.g. \cite{verga2020facts,ma2019towards-hykas,lin2019kagnet,feng2020scalable}).
-These system mostly rely on their underlying decision making pipeline, based on LMs, to implicitly reason with the preconditions.
-However, as we showed, the LMs lack the skills to do so and do not filter each piece of the symbolic knowledge based on the relevance.